khshmt/Monte_Carlo_localization_simulation/README.md

 # MCL-Simulation
-this Monte Carlo localization simulation source is Udacity Robotics Software Engineer Nanodegreeand, the code is the same code in `MCL_LAB` of Udacity ND but with some edits done by me.
+this Monte Carlo localization simulation source is Udacity Robotics Software Engineer Nanodegree, the code is the same code in `MCL_LAB` of Udacity ND but with some edits done by me.

 ### prerequisites